 A Warning for School Counsellors

 School Counsellors have certain obligations as professionals when disclosures are made to them by children.
-A recent Family Law case has had to consider a school counsellor’s behaviour, and the consequential impact on the child’s care arrangements, where the counsellor failed to comply with their professional obligations.
+A Family Law case has considered a school counsellor’s behaviour, and the consequential impact on the child’s care arrangements, where the counsellor failed to comply with their professional obligations.

 – her mother had punched her in the face;